Mozeloper/movieDatabase/README.md

 # movieDatabase

-Get the latest trending movies from RMDB
+Get the latest trending movies from RMDB Built with React